llee454/hornet-website/modules/presentation/Readme.md

   context.element must contain a single text node representing a presentation ID.

-  replaces context.element with a JQuery
+  Replaces context.element with a JQuery
   HTML Element that represents the referenced presentation and calls done.
 */